a-y-u-s-h/god/README.md

 Then you must be aware that as you learn more things about different language or tools in a language you usually find many different ways of starting projects *ideally* - which you definitely must not remember (because things like these change with time, and remembering is job of memory that computers already have!)

-So presenting you `god` - a common bash command to create apps.
-Components related to those apps, etc. so that you can avoid remembering stuff!
-You just have to iterate over basic templates till you find the right one for yourself and reuse it whenever you want.
+So presenting you `god` - an umbrella bash command to scaffold apps, update dependencies, run different kinds of projects without knowing language or project specific commands.
+You can also use it to scaffold out components related to those apps so that you can avoid remembering stuff!

 ***